We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Eargo cons

-- not waterproof (except for the Eargo 6), so you have to take off the hearing aids to shower or swim
+• not waterproof (though Eargo 6 and Eargo 7 have some water resistance), so you have to take off the hearing aids to shower or swim

 Hearing aids come in a kit that includes:

-The Eargo website has a series of short videos that explain and demonstrate the following:
+The Eargo website has a series of short videos that explain and demonstrate how to:

 It may take some time for you to get fully used to your hearing aids.
-Eargo notes, for example, that your ear may feel itchy at first.
+Eargo notes, for example, that your ears may feel itchy at first.

 You also may have to get used to hearing your own voice, which can take a week or so.